mlc-mlapis/docs/src/documentation/export-import/project-service-export-import.md

 `name`: string

 A project name.
-When exported, it's pre-pended by a prefix of `copy of` to differentiate it.
+When exported, it's pre-pended by the prefix of `copy of` to differentiate it.

 #### description